top of page

 ccaisradio_at_gmail dot com is the EMAIL...

 I thank you so much, CGR Radio/Community Growth Radio is a legally recognized Radio Reading Service for The Blind and Disabled, which offers VERY target-specific programming such as book-magazine and newspaper readings from in-home volunteers.
-CGR is NOT a non-profit or organization or CGR does not belong to a particular group.
+CGR is NOT a non-profit or organization or does CGR belong to a particular group.
 But simply broadcasting Great Programming to the Blind, Disabled, and Veterans.
 There is NO staff or office, just an apartment.
 CGR has been on since 2012.

 rsssssaaaa.jfif